pjlohr/WynnEpsilon/README.md

 <p align="center">
   <img width="150" height="100" src="https://wikimedia.org/api/rest_v1/media/math/render/svg/cfa16105f38678c4b8151cd1ac1cd1a0a8d219c6">
 </p>
-This series will eventually converge to π, but it will take thousands of terms to get even a decent a approximation!
+This series will eventually converge to π, but it will take billions of terms to get even a decent a approximation!
 Just take a look at http://www.eveandersson.com/pi/gregory-leibniz.
-Even after 1000 terms, the series is only accurate to 2 decimal places.<br/>
+After 1000 terms, the series is only accurate to 2 decimal places.<br/>
 <br/>

 wynnpi.py takes an integer argument N and implements Wynn's epsilon method to find a highly precise approximation for π after N terms of the Gregory-Leibniz series.
 Make sure to include NumPy.